 Office of the Sheriff-Coroner

-The Administration Bureau manages all of the Sheriff's Office administrative, business and support functions in the following sections: Professional Standards and Conduct, Media Relations, Personnel and Training, Records, Warrants, Crime Analysis, Civil, Payroll/Fiscal Management and Computer Technology.
+The Administration Bureau manages all of the Sheriff's Office administrative, business and support functions in the following sections: Professional Standards and Conduct, Media Relations, Personnel and Training, Records, Warrants, Crime Analysis, Civil, Payroll/Fiscal Management, Forensic Services and Computer Technology.

 Cheif Deputy Paul Ramos oversees the Corrections Bureau to include all four corrections facilities.
 The Corrections Bureau is dedicated to providing a high standard of service to the public and inmates at the Santa Cruz County Jails.
 We strive to ensure safety and protection to the public as well as the inmates in our care.
 We provide a system of alternatives to incarceration through job skills development, education, work release, and transitional programs.

 Cheif Deputy Chris Clark oversees the Operations Bureau.
 This Bureau provides services to the unincorporated area of Santa Cruz County and consists of three major Divisions: Patrol, Investigations, and Community Policing.